autobrr/autobrr.com/docs/installation/shared-seedbox.md

 ---
 id: shared-seedbox
 sidebar_label: Shared Seedbox
-title: Install autobrr on Shared seedbox
+title: Install autobrr on shared seedbox
-description: A guide on how to setup autobrr on shared seedbox
+description: A guide on how to setup autobrr on a shared seedbox.
 keywords:
   [
     autobrr,